rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Merkle commitment

-**In plain words:** one fingerprint stands for the whole list, and a short receipt proves any single entry belongs to it.
+**In plain words:** A Merkle commitment is a single fingerprint that stands for a whole list, with a short receipt available to prove that any one entry belongs to it.

 **Precisely:** A hash tree over an evaluation table whose root commits the prover to every entry, and whose authentication path opens one entry without revealing the rest.
 It is how the verifier gets oracle access to a table it never receives.